tolauwae/phd-thesis/src/multiverse/multiverse.typ

 === Use case: Lego Mindstorms color dial<mult:usecase>

-To illustrate the practical potential of MIO and its new debugger approach, we present a simple reversible robot application using Lego Mindstorms components components.
+To illustrate the practical potential of MIO and its new debugger approach, we present a simple reversible robot application using Lego Mindstorms components.
 However, not just microcontroller applications may benefit from our novel approach, there are many application domains where output is entirely in the form of digital graphics, which are more easily reversible---such as video games, simulations, etc.
 Nevertheless, to highlight the potential of the approach we demonstrate the MIO debugger using small physical robots and other microcontroller applications, as this is a more challenging environment for multiverse debugging.
 Using the digital input and motor primitives described in @mult:implementation, we developed a color dial, as a simplified application.